DuncanButler/Copilot-Citations/README.md

-# AI-Powered Citation Tracking for GitHub Copilot
+# Copilot-Citations: AI-Powered Citation Tracking

 This project provides tools and libraries for tracking and managing citations when using AI-assisted coding tools like GitHub Copilot.
 Proper citation tracking ensures that you give appropriate credit to sources when generating code or documents.